AdKats/AdKats/README.md

     you are running this version of AdKats on and their information will be immediately added.
 </p>
 <p>
-    The user list is sorted by role power level and then by user name.
+    The user list is sorted by role power level and then by username.
 Power level is a metric for how much a role has access to.
     For any setting item that says "Delete?" you need to type the word delete in the line and press enter, this avoids accidental deletion of users/roles.